Cooperation with the Council of Europe

 Interactive online platform and database for an overall presentation of the cultural policy situation in the areas of art/culture (Compendium), media and audiovisual production (Audiovisual Observatory) and cultural heritage (HEREIN).

 European Cultural Routes - "Cultural Routes of the Council of Europe"

 Title granted to historically significant transit routes in Europe by the European Institute of Cultural Routes in Luxembourg.
 The institute is based on an enlarged partial agreement signed by 24 member states of the Council of Europe.
 Austria is a founding member.

-In 2015 there are 33 certified cultural routes in Europe; five of them lead through Austria: European Mozart Ways, Transromanica, European Cemeteries Route, the Réseau Art Nouveau Network and the Via Habsburg.
+In 2019 there are 33 certified cultural routes in Europe; 5 of them lead through Austria: European Mozart Ways, European Route of Jewish Heritage, Transromanica, European Cemeteries Route, the Réseau Art Nouveau Network and the Via Habsburg.

 HEREIN - European Cultural Heritage Information Network

 Information on individual national cultural heritage strategies and a thesaurus in the field of cultural property protection.